 In the paragraphs that follow, we will give an overview and analysis of our compensation program and policies, the material compensation decisions we have made under those programs and policies, and the material factors that we considered in making those decisions.
-Following this section you will find a series of tables containing specific information about the compensation earned or paid in fiscal 2018 to our chief executive officer, chief financial officer, and our three most highly compensated executive officers in fiscal 2018 other than those individuals.
+Following this section you will find a series of tables containing specific information about the compensation earned or paid in fiscal 2019 to our chief executive officer, chief financial officer, our three most highly compensated executive officer and our former executive vice president of sales and marketing who would have been among the three most highly compensated officers other than our chief executive officer and chief financial officer but for the fact that she was no longer serving as an executive officer at the end of fiscal 2019.
 Throughout this proxy statement we refer to these individuals as our "named executive officers."
 The discussion below is intended to help you understand the detailed information provided in those tables and put that information into context within our overall compensation program.